Surfers Paradise, Gold Coast, Queensland © Destination Gold Coast

 Day 1: Soak up the sun on Main Beach

 Hop in a taxi for the 30-minute drive to Burleigh Heads.
 Relax on the beachfront grass beneath rows of pines and palms, or follow one of the walking trails through Burleigh Heads National Park.
-After checking in to your Gold Coast hotel, grab a bite in the up-and-coming neighbourhood of Palm Beach – we recommend the American barbecue and brews at Lester and Earl.
+After checking in to your Gold Coast hotel, grab a bite in the up-and-coming neighbourhood of Palm Beach – we recommend Balboa Italian for a scrumptious pizza and wine.

 Day 2: Head to the theme parks for thrills and spills